wazo-platform/wazo-doc/source/api_sdk/web_services.rst

 .. warning:: **XiVO web services are now DEPRECATED and will NO LONGER BE SUPPORTED in the near future.**

+ Here is a list of web services that are no longer supported:

+ - Devices

  A new REST API is gradually being developed as a replacement.
- Once a new service is available in REST API, it will no longer be available in the web services.
 Please refer to :ref:`rest-api` for more details.

- Here is a list of web services that are no longer supported:

- - Devices

 Here's a few guidelines on how to use the XiVO web services.